Computer history - 1999

 IBM acquired Sequent Computer Systems in July 1999.

 The Hayes brand name was purchased by Zoom in July 1999.
-They still use the Hayes name on some of their products.
+They still use the Hayes name on some of its products.

 EarthWeb acquired Micro House International Inc. on August 9, 1999.